raspberrypi/documentation/configuration/warning-icons.md

 ## Undervoltage warning

-If the power supply to the Raspberry Pi drops below 4.63V (+=5%), then the following icon is displayed
+If the power supply to the Raspberry Pi drops below 4.63V (+/-5%), the following icon is displayed.

 ![Under Voltage](images/under_volt.png)

 ## Over temperature warning (80-85'C)

-If the temperature of the SoC is between 80'C and 85'C, then the following icon is displayed.
-The ARM core(s) will be throttled in an attempt to reduce the core temperature.
+If the temperature of the SoC is between 80'C and 85'C, the following icon is displayed.
+The ARM core(s) will be throttled back in an attempt to reduce the core temperature.

 ![Over Temperature (80-85'C)](images/over_temperature_80_85.png)

 ## Over temperature warning (over 85'C)

-If the temperature of the SoC is between 80'C and 80'C, then the following icon is displayed.
-The ARM core(s) and the GPU will be throttled in an attempt to reduce the core temperature.
+If the temperature of the SoC is over 85'C, the following icon is displayed.
+The ARM core(s) and the GPU will be throttled back in an attempt to reduce the core temperature.

 ![Over Temperature (85'C+)](images/over_temperature_85.png)